Your Surrogate Pregnancy

 Some surrogates and intended parents expect an ongoing relationship.
 If agreed, they may maintain contact long after the baby is born.

 Remember that the surrogate is neither a servant nor an employee.
 She is a partner is the surrogacy journey, and so she is entitled to her privacy and autonomy.
-We advise all parents read about your surrogate mother and building a relationship with her.
+We advise all parents read about your surrogate and building a relationship with her.

 Prenatal contact outside the U.S.